FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 You’ll use [Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-7.0&tabs=visual-studio) and {{page.technology}}.
 This application will display common information to all users.
 There will also be a secured area, only available to an authenticated user.
 The [full source code](https://github.com/ritza-co/fusionauth-dotnet-integration) is available if you want to download it and take a look.

-First, let’s create a new web application using the `dotnet` CLI and go to that directory:
+First, create a new web application using the `dotnet` CLI and go to that directory:

 ```shell
 dotnet new webapp -o SetupDotnet && cd SetupDotnet
 ```

 To see the results, you should publish this application and run it.
 There are [multiple ways of deploying an application](https://docs.microsoft.com/en-us/dotnet/core/deploying/), but publishing ensures your deployment process is repeatable.
 You can use the [RID catalog](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog) to build different versions of this application for different platforms.
-Here’s the command to publish a standalone executable you could deploy behind a proxy like nginx:
+Here’s the command to publish a standalone executable you could deploy behind a proxy like Nginx:

 ```shell
 dotnet publish -r osx-x64